Semipredicate problem: Implicitly hybrid types

-In dynamically-typed languages, such as PHP and Lisp, the usual approach is to return "false", "none" or "null" when the function call fails.
-This works by returning a different type to the normal return type (thus expanding the type).
-It is a dynamically-typed equivalent to returning a null pointer.
+In dynamically typed languages, such as PHP and Lisp, the usual approach is to return false, none, or null when the function call fails.
+This works by returning a type different from the normal return type (thus expanding the type).
+It is a dynamically typed equivalent to returning a null pointer.

-For example, a numeric function normally returns a number (int or float), and while zero might be a valid response; false is not.
+For example, a numeric function normally returns a number (int or float), and while zero might be a valid response, false is not.
 Similarly, a function that normally returns a string might sometimes return the empty string as a valid response, but return false on failure.
-This process of type-juggling necessitates care in testing the return value: e.g. in PHP, use === (i.e. equal and of same type) rather than just == (i.e. equal, after automatic type-conversion).
+This process of type-juggling necessitates care in testing the return value: e.g., in PHP, use === (i.e., equal and of same type) rather than just == (i.e., equal, after automatic type conversion).
 It works only when the original function is not meant to return a boolean value, and still requires that information about the error be conveyed via other means.

 Explicitly hybrid types

 In Haskell and other functional programming languages, it is common to use a data type that is just as big as it needs to be to express any possible result.
-For example, we could write a division function that returned the type Maybe Real, and a getchar function returning Either String Char.
+For example, one can write a division function that returned the type Maybe Real, and a getchar function returning Either String Char.
 The first is an option type, which has only one failure value, Nothing.
-The second case is a tagged union: a result is either some string with a descriptive error message, or a successfully read character.
+The second case is a tagged union: a result is either some string with a descriptive error message or a successfully read character.
 Haskell's type inference system helps ensure that callers deal with possible errors.
 Since the error conditions become explicit in the function type, looking at its signature immediately tells the programmer how to treat errors.
-In addition, tagged unions and option types form monads when endowed with appropriate functions: this may be used to keep the code tidy by automatically propagating unhandled error conditions.
+Further, tagged unions and option types form monads when endowed with appropriate functions: this may be used to keep the code tidy by automatically propagating unhandled error conditions.